 The Florida Bright Futures Scholarship Program consists of three awards: Florida Academic Scholars (FAS) award, Florida Medallion Scholars (FMS) award and the Florida Gold Seal Vocational Scholars (GSV) award.
 Seniors must apply by submitting a Florida Financial Aid Application (FFAA) after December 1 and prior to high school graduation.
 Initial eligibility requirements for the desired award must be met prior to high school graduation with test scores admissible through June 30 of the senior year in high school.

-Bright Futures Registration Directions (Cheat Sheet)
+Bright Futures Registration Directions (Cheat Sheet coming soon)

 Education’s Office of Student Financial Assistance (OSFA) at [email protected] or toll free at 1-888-827-2004.

 Florida Pre-paid Programs

 Florida Prepaid College Plan 2014-2015 had specific dates to enroll, but you can request information to be sent for the next open enrollment (Fall 2014).
 However, you can open a Florida 529 Savings Plan account at any time.
 Using the links below, you can view the Florida 529 Savings Plan Guide to learn more about the importance of saving for college and the options we offer.

 - Students, searching for scholarships can be time-consuming and hard work.
 Please take a few preparatory steps before you begin your search to ensure that your time will be well spent and fruitful.
 Planning ahead is EVERYTHING!